autonity/autonity-oracle/chain_adaptor/README.md

-# Chain Adaptor
+# Data Reporting Module
-To report oracle data to an on-chain oracle contract from oracle client, we need to build the antonity L1 blockchain adaptor.
+To report oracle data to an on-chain oracle contract from oracle client, we need to build the reporting module.

 ## Basic helper functions